-I am a hematology/oncology fellow with significant research experience in adoptive T cell therapy using chimeric antigen receptors (CARs).
-My current focus is on the design of next generation CARs for more effective therapy in the setting of a tolerant/suppressive tumor microenvironment in solid malignancies.
+I have a research focus in adoptive T cell therapy using chimeric antigen receptors (CARs) and checkpoint inhibitors.
+My current interest is on the design of next generation of CARs and combination checkpoint immunotherapy in the setting of a tolerant/suppressive tumor microenvironment in solid malignancies.

 Translating recent advancements in cellular cancer immunotherapy to metastatic solid tumors has been especially challenging, and this is highlighted by the lack clinical response outside of the CD19 ideal antigen as target.
 Current forms of therapy is likely insufficient to overcome the naturally tolerogenic microenvironment evolved to protect against autoimmunity.
 Using the liver as a model organ of immune tolerance, I intend to study the mechanism of tumor escape in the setting of liver metastases and are now working on developing strategies to overcome them.

 Clinical Instructor, Memorial Sloan-Kettering Cancer Center, New York, NY.
 July 2012-July 2013

 Clinical Instructor, University of California, San Francisco, CA. July 2013-July 2014

 Medical School: Yale School of Medicine, New Haven, CT.
 September 2003-May 2009